kevboutin/terraform-aws-region-abbreviator/README.md

 - [Terraform][terraform] >= v0.12, < v0.14

-### RBAC
+### ABAC

-An Azure RBAC is not needed for to use this module.
+An AWS ABAC is not needed for to use this module.

 ### APIs